Contributors:

 - Act the Part: Learning Interaction Strategies for Articulated Object Part Discovery, ICCV 2021

-Required - HOI
+Required - HOI/HSI

 - Modeling Mutual Context of Object and Human Pose in Human-Object Interaction Activities, CVPR 2010